gilt/tech-blog/_posts/2017-08-30-team-rookie.md

 <img src="/assets/images/team-rookie-2017/second_page.png" width="940"/>
 </p>

-So in a nutshell, this is the completed project of the 10 week internship filled with hard work, grind, sweat (most from our daily trips to equinox right down stairs), and a whole lot of fun.
+So in a nutshell, this is the completed project of the 10 week internship filled with hard work, grind, sweat (mostly from our daily trips to equinox right down stairs), and a whole lot of fun.

 # Intern Activities